Toshiba

 Possible Causes

-Sticking four-way reversing valve, Faulty reversing valve coil, Incorrect control signal from outdoor PCB, Low refrigerant charge affecting mode change
+Sticking four-way reversing valve, faulty reversing valve coil, incorrect control signal from the outdoor PCB, low refrigerant charge affecting mode change.

 How to Fix / Troubleshooting

 Safety first: Turn off power before accessing outdoor components.
-Refrigerant circuit work must be done by licensed personnel.
+Work on the refrigerant circuit must be performed by licensed personnel.

-- Step 1 – Confirm mode setting: Ensure the remote is set to the correct mode (Cool or Heat) and not Auto if behavior is confusing.
+- Step 1 – Confirm mode setting: Ensure the remote control is set to the correct mode (Cool or Heat) and not Auto, especially if the behavior is confusing.

 - Step 2 – Listen for valve shift: When changing modes, listen at the outdoor unit for a click from the reversing valve coil.

-- Step 3 – Check coil wiring: With power off, verify the reversing valve coil wires are secure.
+- Step 3 – Check coil wiring: With the power off, verify that the reversing valve coil wires are secure.

 Advertisements